-Some Township employees belong to the Ohio Public Employees Retirement System (OPERS).
+The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
-The Ohio Revised Code prescribes this plan's benefits, which include postretirement health care and survivor and disability benefits.
+The Ohio Revised Code prescribes the plans' benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-OPERS members contributed 10 percent of their gross salaries, and the Township contributed an amount equaling 14 percent of participants' gross salaries.
+For 2022, OPERS members contributed 10% of their gross salaries and the Township contributed an amount equaling 14% of participants' gross salaries.
 The Township has paid all contributions required through December 31, 2022.